Arabic Apocalypse of Peter: Related works

+The work is part of the genre of apocalyptic literature.
+Like many other apocalypses, the work is pseudepigrapha, attributing the authority of its revelatory dialogue to Clement and Peter.
 Similar Coptic and Arabic apocalypses include the Apocalypse of Pseudo-Athanasius and the Apocalypse of Samuel of Qalamun, which may have influenced the work to a degree.
-While the premise of Peter revealing secrets told to him by Jesus is the same as the 2nd-century Greek Apocalypse of Peter that once achieved near-canonical status in the early Christian Church, the Arabic Apocalypse of Peter shares very little overlap with the work.
 The book quotes Matthew 24 (the "Little Apocalypse") and the Book of Revelation particularly often for its favored biblical references.
+The genre of a dialogue revealing new teachings, usually with a resurrected Jesus, is sometimes called a "dialogue gospel" or erotapokriseis.
+While the premise of Peter revealing secrets told to him by Jesus is the same as the 2nd-century Greek Apocalypse of Peter that once achieved near-canonical status in the early Christian Church, the Arabic Apocalypse of Peter shares little overlap with the work.
+Some scholars do hold out a suggestion that there might yet be closer ties with the Ethiopic Apocalypse of Peter discovered once the manuscripts are collated and tracked better; for example, Paolo La Spisa sees the threatened punishments in Hell to those who convert to Islam as similar to the punishment for blasphemers and deniers of justice in the Ethiopic text.